 - Let them teach - Time for a little recap!
 Give them the reins and allow them to reiterate what they learned today.
 This will help them retain the information they were shown, but also allow them to build their leadership skills and build the confidence to conduct their own lesson.
 If they're not up for the task, try having them record themselves on a video camera and reiterating what they learned to an invisible audience.
 This will also allow them to be comfortable talking into a camera when they are in a virtual classroom.

 If you feel like your child may need some extra help to succeed in virtual learning, our BCBAs are always available.
-Download the AnswersNow App to schedule your video session.
+Call today to start working with AnswersNow.